Image Gradient Decomposition for Parallel and Memory-Efficient Ptychographic Reconstruction: Results

 Tables~\ref{table:performance-small} and~\ref{table:performance-large} summarize the performance comparison between the Gradient Decomposition and Halo Voxel Exchange methods for both Lead Titanate datasets.
 The first two rows show the number of nodes with 6 GPUs for each node.
 The third row shows the average peak memory footprint in Gigabytes (GBs) per GPU.
 We can notice that both algorithms reduce memory footprint with increased number of GPUs, although the Gradient Decomposition method achieves more memory reduction and reduces memory footprint for the large dataset from more than 9 GBs per GPU to less than 0.18 GB per GPU by scaling from 6 to 4158 GPUs.
 In comparison, the smallest memory footprint for the Halo Voxel Exchange method is at 0.48 GB, which is three times larger than that for the Gradient Decomposition.
 The Halo Voxel Exchange method has worse memory reduction capability than the Gradient Decomposition for two reasons.
 First, the Halo Voxel Exchange has poorer scalability and thereby is less capable to distribute the data storage across GPUs.
 Second, the Halo Voxel Exchange requires extra memory per GPU for the storage and computations for the additional probe locations in its halos, explained before in Figs.~\ref{fig:halo_voxel_exch1}(d)-(e).

-The fourth row of the tables shows the average runtime in minutes for 100 iterations.
+The fourth row of the tables shows the average runtimes in minutes for fixed 100 iterations so that convergence speed is not a factor in the reported runtimes.
 For the large Lead Titanate dataset, the Gradient Decomposition algorithm completes reconstruction in 2.2 minutes by scaling to 4158 GPUs.
 To our knowledge, this is the fastest reconstruction in near real time for an electron ptychography dataset of this size.
 In comparison, the Halo Voxel Exchange fastest runtime is at 59.2 minutes by scaling to 198 GPUs.
 If scaling to more than 198 GPUs, the Halo Voxel Exchange has a sharp increase in runtime due to increased communication cost and computation burden for the additional probe locations.
 We also want to point out that the Halo Voxel Exchange has an inherent algorithmic limitation for its scalability.
 Since each tile pastes its voxels to the neighboring tile's halo through memory copy operations, each tile needs to be sufficiently large to occupy the neighboring tile's halos.
 Otherwise, the neighboring tiles cannot be consistent with each other.
 Unfortunately, more GPUs lead to a smaller tile for each GPU.
 Therefore, the tile size constraint limits the total number of GPUs available for scaling.
 In Table~\ref{table:performance-small}(b), we use ``NA" to indicate that The Halo Voxel Exchange cannot scale to more than 54 GPUs for the small Lead Titanate dataset due to the tile size constraint.